ysyk2021/ai-for-small-business-financial-analysis-techniques-and-strategies-for-more-informed-decisions/src/chapter-9-3.md

-# Legal and Regulatory Considerations for AI Implementation in Small Business Financial Analysis

 As small businesses increasingly adopt AI for financial analysis, it's important to consider legal and regulatory considerations related to such technology.
 In this chapter, we will explore the legal and regulatory considerations for AI implementation in small business financial analysis.